someone2060/someone2060/README.md

 # Hi!
 Welcome to my page! 👋

 I'm a student at the University of British Columbia interested in all things computer science.
 I love learning what makes software work, and work well.
-I'm learning C++.
 I have intermediate experience in Python, Java, C++, and Unity.
 I have beginner experience in HTML/CSS and JavaScript.
 With UBC Thunderbots, I hope to soar in progamming ability.

 In high school, I took multiple executive positions in school activities.
 With Scarlett Robotics, I led a team of approximately 40 members and 5 programmers to place first in provincial qualifications and second in playoffs.
 Through my experience as a leader, I have learned and applied interpersonal, management, and leadership skills.
 I plan to further my skills in university, working to maximize the potential of every individual.